Microchip-MPLAB-Harmony/net_apps_pic32mz/docs/GUID-91DACBA9-7604-4BAE-8BEE-D3EB8B3AEB4E.md

 # TCP/IP Web NET Server NVM MPFS Application

-The Web Net Server Non-volatile Memory \(NVM\) MPFS configuration demonstrates creating an HTTP web server on a Microchip evaluation board.
-The Non-Volatile Memory \(NVM\) Microchip Proprietary File System \(MPFS\) is used for storing the web pages in the internal Flash.
-This demonstration uses the HTTP\_NET server which supports encrypted communication through the NET\_PRES layer and an external service provider for TLS support.
+The Web Net Server Non-volatile Memory \(NVM\) MPFS configuration demonstrates creating an HTTP web server on a Microchip evaluation board.<br />The Non-Volatile Memory \(NVM\) Microchip Proprietary File System \(MPFS\) is used for storing the web pages in the internal Flash.<br />This demonstration uses the HTTP\_NET server which supports encrypted communication through the NET\_PRES layer and an external service provider for TLS support.

 **TCP/IP Web NET Server NVM MPFS MHC Configuration**